 - What should I expect from the session itself?

 A relaxing talk, first.
 A few questions, in some occasions a few cognitive tests or exercises, cognitive games, conversational hypnosis, both spoken and written.
 At the end of every session, I will take a few days to process the information that I have collected to write a Report of the meeting itself.
 This helps me to see things clearly and to operate always with scientific method.
 It will give you something to read and think about even over the time, to monitor the progress by yourself, learn to know yourself and make pondered judgments.
-It will help myself again to remember and to compare my conclusions over the weeks, months and years of therapy, to perfect my Analysis, to find matches etc. The Session’s Report will be sent to you through an encrypted e-mail in order to fulfill the confidentiality policy’s requirements.
+It will help myself again to remember and to compare my conclusions over the weeks, months and years of therapy, to perfect my Analysis, to find matches etc. The Session’s Report will be sent to you through an encrypted e-mail in order to fulfil the confidentiality policy’s requirements.
 I do keep vocal record of all the sessions.
 All my patients’ sensitive data are well protected and stored in a locked archive to which only I have access.
 All the data will be treated according to the European GDPR regulations.

 - Can I decide to interrupt the therapy at any time?